Lu-sdd/swift_todolist/README.md

 - ➕ **Add new todo items** via input view
 - ✅ **Toggle item completion** (tap checkbox to mark done/undone)
+- 📅 Set and display deadline for each todo item
 - 🗑 **Swipe to delete** a todo item (right to left gesture)
 - ☑️ **Reorder items** via drag and drop (after tapping "Edit")
 - 📋 Clean, simple UI for listing todo tasks
 - 📐 Built using the **MVVM pattern** for better separation of concerns
+- 🌗 Light/Dark mode toggle with one tap

 ---